 - People with weakened immune systems — for example, people with HIV/AIDS or people taking certain medicines

 OHS isn’t contagious — if you have OHS, you can’t spread it to others.

 How will my eye doctor check for OHS?

 To find out if you have OHS, eye doctors will do a dilated eye exam to look for 2 things:

 - Scars in the back of the eye

 - Swelling in the retina (light-sensitive layer of tissue in the back of the eye)

-If they find fluid, blood, or abnormal blood vessels during the dilated eye exam, your eye doctor may also do a test called fluorescein angiography.
+If they find fluid, blood, or abnormal blood vessels during the dilated eye exam, your eye doctor may do an optical coherence tomography (OCT) test to look for swelling and blood vessels that are not normal.
+They may also do a test called fluorescein angiography.
 This test lets the doctor see pictures of the blood vessels in your retina.